spurll/episodes/readme.md

 Known Bugs
 ----------

-* Fix bug in table.py where UTF-8 encoded unicode messes with the character count.
+* UTF-8 encoded unicode (common with TheTVDB.com) messes with the character count in tables displayed by season_information.py.

 TheTVDB.com
 ===========